oliverwoodings/extensify/README.md

 * If you don't have the file extension as `.jsx`, it is likely that your IDE won't correctly identify the source as JSX and will highlight everything as an error
 * If you name your JSX file `.js` your code becomes less explicit

-Jsxify fixes this.
-It allows you to require `.jsx` files without the extension by rewriting the require calls before browserify bundles your project together, making it possible to do this:
+Extensify fixes this.
+It allows you to require non-standard files without the extension by rewriting the require calls before browserify bundles your project together, making it possible to do this:
 ```js
 var HomeComponent = require("./components/home");
 ```